The Smart Ticketing project

 Translink is currently testing the features and functionality of new Smart Ticketing on-board equipment with bus operators, drivers and employees in five regional urban areas.

-Learn more about the Queensland Rail trial.
+Learn more about this Queensland Rail trial.